highlights of operations

 Chevron maintains an important business relationship with Kuwait.

 Our operations are in the onshore Partitioned Zone (PZ), an area between Kuwait and Saudi Arabia.
-Joint Operations—staffed and funded equally by Saudi Arabian Chevron Inc. and the Kuwait Gulf Oil Co.—explores for and produces crude oil and natural gas in the onshore PZ.
-The production from these operations is shared equally among both countries.
+Joint Operations – staffed and funded equally by Saudi Arabian Chevron Inc. and the Kuwait Gulf Oil Co. – explores for and produces crude oil and natural gas in the onshore PZ.
+The production from these operations is shared equally between both countries.

 In addition, Chevron Kuwait Limited maintains a business development and liaison office in Kuwait City as we continue to seek new ways to share our energy expertise in Kuwait.

 Globally, Chevron and Kuwait are important strategic trading and investment partners.
-For example, Kuwait Foreign Petroleum Exploration Company is a partner in the Chevron-led Wheatstone natural gas project in Australia and recently increased its share in the project.
+For example, Kuwait Foreign Petroleum Exploration Company is a partner in the Chevron-led Wheatstone natural gas project in Australia and the Duvernay shale in Canada.

 exploration and production